 Only staff meeting the medication aide training specified in regulations may administer and prepare medications for administration.
-Residents are permitted to self-administer medications as long as they are competent and physically able to do so.
-Self-administered medications must be prescribed by a physician or other person legally authorized to do so and specific instructions for administering medications must be contained on the medication label.
-Residents may store self-administered medications in their room in a safe and locked area.
+Residents are permitted to self-administer medications as long as they are competent, physically able to do so, and have a physician's order to do so.
+Self-administered medications must have specific instructions for administering medications must be contained on the medication label.
+Residents must store self-administered medications in their room in a safe and secure manner.

 Effective October 2000, medication aides who administer medications and staff supervising the administration of medications must successfully pass a written examination prior to or within 90 days of completing a clinical skills validation portion of a competency evaluation.
-Medication aides and their supervisors must complete 6 hours of continuing education related to medication administration annually.
-A licensed pharmacist, prescribing practitioner, or registered nurse must perform at least a quarterly review of each resident's medications and the facility's medication policies and procedures, or more frequently as identified by the Department based on documentation of specific medication problems in the facility.
+Medication aides and their supervisors must complete six hours of continuing education related to medication administration annually.
+A licensed pharmacist, prescribing practitioner, or RN must perform at least a quarterly review of each resident's medications and the facility's medication policies and procedures, or more frequently as identified by the Department based on documentation of specific medication problems in the facility.